Wings Air FAQs

 It depends on how you’re feeling.
 If you’re generally not prone to motion sickness, you should be ok, but please check with your doctor first.

 Yes, they’re valid for one year after purchase and transferable.
-Gift certificates are sent via email in a printable PDF format.
+Gift certificates are sent via email in a printable PDF format and are valid for one year.
 (We do not offer plastic gift cards.)
-It’s recommended to use gift certificates within one year from purchasing them.

 We love surprises and will do our best to bring even the most unusual ideas to life.
 Ask to speak with a member of our team and we’ll take it from there.